Best Unlimited Data Cell Phone Plans 2020

 So, if you haven’t already, maybe it’s time to say goodbye to data-overage charges and hello to all the cat videos you can handle.

-In this review, we break down the top four companies’ unlimited data plans so you can find the best option for your family—or even just for yourself.
+In this review, we break down the top five companies’ unlimited data plans so you can find the best option for your family—or even just for yourself.

 Best unlimited plans comparison